Ha Ling Peak: How to Hike This Canmore CLASSIC

 If you’d like a paper map of Ha Ling Peak and the surrounding area, you can check out these maps: “Canmore and Kananaskis Village” and “Banff & Mount Assiniboine.”

 Alternatively, you can use the Alltrails app to download a map of the route up to Ha Ling Peak.
-If you want to learn more about scambles in the Rockies and Ha Ling Peak, check out the bible of scambles, Alan Kane’s Scrambles in the Canadian Rockies.
+If you want to learn more about scrambles in the Rockies and Ha Ling Peak, check out the bible of scrambles, Alan Kane’s Scrambles in the Canadian Rockies.

 How Long Does it Take To Hike Ha Ling Peak?

-We’ve hiked Ha Ling a number of times.
-On our most recent journey we were motoring along on the way up and made it to the summit in 1.5 hours, and it took our group 55 minutes to descend, in addition we had a 30 minute summit stop.
+We’ve hiked Ha Ling several times.
+On our most recent journey, we motored along on the way up and made it to the summit in 1.5 hours.
+It took our group 55 minutes to descend, and we had a 30-minute summit stop.

 How Hard is it to Hike Ha Ling Peak?